mongodb/specifications/source/read-write-concern/tests/README.rst

 Connection String
 ~~~~~~~~~~~~~~~~~

-These tests are designed to excersize the connection string parsing related
+These tests are designed to exercise the connection string parsing related
 to read concern and write concern.

 Each YAML file contains an object with a single ``tests`` key.
 This key is an